Wash Tubbs: Books

 The entire 1924–43 run of Crane’s strip was reprinted in Wash Tubbs and Captain Easy, an 18-volume series with biographical and historical commentary by Bill Blackbeard and design by Bhob Stewart.
 This series was published by NBM Publishing on a quarterly schedule from 1987 to 1992.

-In 2009, Fantagraphics Books began a series of hardback books reprinting Captain Easy Sunday strips in color, to be followed by a separate series reprinting dailies.
+Between 2010 and 2013, Fantagraphics Books printed a series of four hardback books reprinting Roy Crane's complete run of Captain Easy Sunday pages from 1933-1943.

+Fantagraphics also published The Best of Captain Easy And Wash Tubbs in 2015—a collection of ten selected daily strip adventure continuities drawn by Roy Crane ranging from 1928 to 1935.